-MitoEAGLE can serve as a gateway to better diagnose mitochondrial respiratory defects, which are linked to genetic variations, age-related health risks, gender-specific mitochondrial performance, life style with its consequences on degenerative diseases, and environmental exposure to toxicological agents.
+MitoEAGLE can serve as a gateway to better diagnose mitochondrial respiratory defects linked to genetic variations, age-related health risks, gender-specific mitochondrial performance, life style with its consequences on degenerative diseases, and environmental exposure to toxicological agents.
 The present recommendations on coupling control (Part 1) will be extended in a series of manuscripts to pathway control of mitochondrial respiration, substrate-uncoupler-inhibitor-titration (SUIT) protocols and the harmonization of experimental procedures.

 The optimal choice for expressing O2 flow per biological system, and normalization for specific tissue-markers (volume, mass, protein) and mitochondrial markers (volume, protein, content, mtDNA, activity of marker enzymes) is guided by the scientific question.
-Interpretation of the data obtained depends critically on the appropriate normalization, and reporting rates merely as nmol·s-1 is discouraged.
+Interpretation of the data obtained depends critically on the appropriate normalization, and reporting rates merely as nmol·s-1 is discouraged because it is uninformative.
 For studies with intact or permeabilized cells, we recommend that normalizations be provided as far as possible: (1) on a per cell basis as O2 flow (a biophysical normalization); (2) per mg cell protein or per cell mass as mass-specific O2 flux (a cellular normalization); and (3) per mitochondrial marker as mt-specific flux (a mitochondrial normalization).
 With information on cell size and the use of both normalizations the maximal potential information is available (Renner et al. 2003; Wagner et al. 2011; Gnaiger 2014).
+When using isolated mitochondria, mitochondrial protein is a frequently applied mitochondrial marker, the use of which is basically restricted to isolated mitochondria.
+Other mitochondrial markers, such as citrate synthase activity using an enzymatic matrix marker, can be applied to all mitochondrial preparations and provide a link to the tissue of origin on the basis of calculating the mitochondrial yield, i.e. the fraction of mitochondrial marker obtained from a unit mass of tissue.